bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-6-and-SLES-11.md

             --enable-threads=posix --enable-__cxa_atexit --enable-checking \
             --enable-gnu-indirect-function --disable-multilib --disable-bootstrap
         make
-        make install
+        sudo make install

    Note that it is necessary to build the Go compiler in GCC as well, as it is needed for the MongoDB tools (see below).

-4. Clone the latest MongoDB 3.0 branch from our GitHub repo, which includes the changes for big-endian platforms.
+6. Clone the latest MongoDB 3.0 branch from our GitHub repo, which includes the changes for big-endian platforms.

+		cd /<source_root>/
         git clone https://github.com/linux-on-ibm-z/mongo mongo
         cd mongo
         git checkout v3.0-s390

-5. In order to use the V8 APIs in libv8.so, MongoDB requires the corresponding V8 headers.
+7. In order to use the V8 APIs in libv8.so, MongoDB requires the corresponding V8 headers.
 If you did not install the V8 header files in a system location (e.g. /usr/include/ or /usr/local/include/), copy them from the v8z/include directory into mongo/src/.

+		cd /<source_root>/
         cp v8z/include/*.h mongo/src/

-6. In the mongo/ directory, execute the following command to build MongoDB:
+8. In the mongo/ directory, execute the following command to build MongoDB:

+		cd /<source_root>/mongo
         scons --cc=/opt/gcc-5.1.0/bin/gcc --cxx=/opt/gcc-5.1.0/bin/g++ \
               --static-libstdc++ --disable-warnings-as-errors --opt \
               --use-system-v8 --allocator=system --variant-dir=z all